Short Bio (50 words)

 xtine burrough is a hybrid artist who uses remix as a strategy for engaging networked audiences in critical participation. burrough combines remix practices of appropriation and juxtaposition with computation.
 She plays at the intersection of media art and digital poetry; and writes about her work to archive her practice.

-burrough’s creative practice rests on the understanding that the world is radically complex and values the communicative power of art-making as a vehicle for exploring the boundaries between humans and the technologies they create, embody, and employ.
+xtine burrough is a hybrid artist.
+She engages participatory audiences at the intersection of media art, remix, and digital poetry.
+Her creative practice rests on the communicative power of art-making as a vehicle for exploring the boundaries between humans and the technologies they create, embody, and employ.
 Her practice is iterative; it is conceptual and poetic.
-She collaborates within and outside the university with diverse populations from students to virtual factory workers in projects that yield multiple layers for various forms of participation in the creation of poetic moments of tactical media.
+She collaborates within and outside the university with diverse populations from students to virtual factory workers in projects that yield multiple layers for various forms of participation in the creation of poetic moments of collaborative meaning-making.
 Strategically, she archives her work and process, and articulates the relationships between what she makes and does with how she thinks about technology and culture in articles, chapters, and books. burrough uses remix and appropriation as strategies for activism and speaking back to structures of power; and she has edited volumes and portfolio sections for other artists to write, reflect on, expose, and archive their practices.

 Big Joe Goes Down Julian Dibbell

 Mechanical Games, Online Sports Videos for Turkers Chiara Ciociola

 Star-bucker Gustavo Arellano

 NEH Feature Project, App Launch: The Women of El Toro Nicole Salisbury

 The Women of El Toro, Project Directors Interview Interview with xtine burrough and Dan Sutko